shiluo1990/SFA/README.md

 # [SFA: Small Faces Attention Face Detector](https://ieeexplore.ieee.org/document/8911451)

 ## Introduction
 This repository includes the training and evaluating codes for *SFA* face detector, implemented in pycaffe.
 The SFA codes is an extension of the [SSH](https://github.com/mahyarnajibi/SSH) repository.
 Our method is trained on the training set of the WIDER FACE dataset.
+If it is useful, please light up a star for this repository.

 ## Contents
 1. [Installation](#install)